 The requirements of this Article shall apply to all Solar Energy Systems installed or modified in a manner that materially alters the type, configuration, or size of these installations or related equipment after the effective date of this Article, excluding general maintenance and repair.

-§ 300-19.3 Definitions.

-As used in this Article, the following terms shall have the meanings indicated: RELOCATED TO SECTION 2

-§ 300-19.4 Solar Photovoltaic Overlay District.
+§ 300-10.4.3Solar Photovoltaic Overlay District.

 In order to allow new Solar Energy Systems (SES) to be located efficiently and in areas that will have the least visual and environmental impact, there is hereby created the following Town-wide Solar Photovoltaic Overlay District (PVOD) consisting of the following subdistricts: